 Step 3: De-puff your eyes

 A common side-effect of a hangover is overly puffy eyes.
 This is a tell-tale sign, but it can easily be disguised.
 While an everyday eye cream will hydrate the eye area, it won’t have the soothing properties of a more targeted eye treatment.
 Don’t have an eye de-puffing serum?
-A sure way to de-puff eyes is to wet a tea bag, put it in the fridge to cool and then place it over your eyes for 5 minutes – eyes are left feeling refreshed and considerably less puffy than before.
+A sure way to de-puff eyes is to wet a tea bag, put it in the fridge to cool and then place it over your eyes for 5 minutes – your eye-area is left feeling refreshed and considerably less puffy than before.

 We love: Filorga Optim-Eyes Eye Contour Cream and Pond’s Flawless Radiance Eye Cream, R99,95.
 It’s always good to invest in a quality eye cream (and not just to hide hangover eyes).

 Step 4: Colour Correct

 Even out your skin tone, cover dark under-eye circles and remove any red spots with a colour correcting primer and concealer.
-Green corrector will counteract any redness and will brighten up your complexion, while the orange and peach tones neutralise dark spots and cancel out blue shadows that under-eye circles reflect.
+Green corrector will counteract any redness and brighten up your complexion, while the orange and peach tones neutralise dark spots and cancel out blue shadows that under-eye circles reflect.

 Step 5: Foundation